Tolerance towards Atheists:

 this acceptance does not necessarily extend to Atheists.

-This is a serious concern to many Atheists and other non-Christians -- a
+This is a serious concern to many Atheists and other non-Christians.
+This ia

 problem which has every

-likelihood of becoming more intense in the future, because of the rapid change
+likelihood of becoming more intense in the future, because of the rapid increase in the numbers of Atheists, Agnostics, and NOTAs (Those NOT Affiliated with any religious denomination).

 Public opinion survey of the 1980s: